Morningstar Updates a Safe Withdrawal Rate for 2026

 - Category: Retirement Income

-Determining how much to withdraw from retirement savings each year remains one of the most important and complex financial decisions retirees face.
-Morningstar’s latest research revisits the concept of a sustainable withdrawal rate and underscores that flexibility, income structure, and market conditions all play significant roles in long-term outcomes.
+Determining how much to withdraw from retirement savings each year remains one of the most critical questions retirees face.
+Morningstar’s latest research revisits sustainable withdrawal assumptions for 2026 and reinforces an important theme: long-term success depends on flexibility, income structure, and market conditions—not just a single percentage rule.

 Beyond a Fixed Percentage